Sophichia/tiny-docker/nsenter/namespace.md

 ### Signal and Init Process
 Kernel offers another privilege to init process - signal shielding.

-If there's no logic code for how to handle a signal inside init process, all this signal sent to init process from processes inside same namespace will be blocked even from root permission process.
+If there's no logic code for how to handle a signal inside init process, all this signal sent to init process from processes inside same namespace will be blocked even from r oot permission process.
 This feature is helping on preventing init process killed by mistake.

 If process in ancestor PID namespace sends a signal to child namespace's init process, if the signal is not `SIGKILL` or `SIGSTOP`, it will be blocked also if there's no handler for it.
 Once the init process gets killed, all processes inside same PID namespace will receives `SIGKILL` signal to be destroyed.
 And ideally the namespace gets destroyed together.
 But if `/proc/[pid]/ns/pid` is in open state, namespace will be kept.
 But the kept namespace cannot create new process.